Chapter 6: Hello columns¶

-The method is called value_counts and it’s just as easy to use as any other method.
-All you need to do it is add a second period after the column name and chain it on the tail end of your cell.
+The method is called value_counts and it’s just as easy to use as sum, min or max.
+All you need to do it is add a period after the column name and chain it on the tail end of your cell.

 Run the code and you should see the lengthy proposition names ranked by their number of committees.